 - Gallbladder disease

 - Endometrial, breast, and colon cancers

-List adapted from the Centers for Disease Control
+List adapted from the Centers for Disease Control and Prevention.

 An important point here is the relationship between being overweight or, better yet, "overfat", and disease development.
 BMI often doesn't tell the entire story.
 A better tool is a person's waist-to-hip measurement ratio (measuring around the widest part of the hips then dividing this number by the measurement around the widest part of the abdomen).
 The recommended threshold ratio for these two measurements is equal to or less than 1.0 for men and 0.8 for women.
 Increased risk for the diseases listed above is associated with lower ratios and thus excess abdominal fat — the apple body shape (vs. pear where body fat is primarily carried on the hips and buttocks).
 When using either this ratio or BMI measurements, other risk factors for developing disease are important to assess.
 Considering these factors together, health care providers must use their clinical judgment to determine whether or not a person really does need to lose weight.

 Many web sites, books, and articles that publish BMI charts tend to simplify this message.
 A trained athlete or physically fit individual is NOT the target of this message.
 These BMI charts are a tool to be used as one part of an overall health assessment.
 Over large population groups, many people with BMIs in the upper range, and high waist measurements or waist-to-hip ratios, are the folks with whom health care providers need to discuss various aspects of health.
 A fit, well-nourished person with developed muscles may have a higher BMI, but it's likely due to increased muscle mass.